valceven/valceven/README.md

 ---

 ## 🌟 **About Me**
 I'm a passionate **Computer Science Student** from **Cebu, Philippines**, exploring the endless possibilities of technology.
-From web development to data science, I enjoy building projects that **make an impact**!
+From software development to AI, I enjoy building projects that **make an impact**!

 ---